kpoppel/homeassistant-novafos/custom_components/novafos/addons/ha-novafos-token/README.md

 2. Enter your Home Assistant HTTPS URL (no trailing /, please): ```https://homeassist.my.home```
 3. Enter your Home Assistant long lived access token: ```eyJhbGciOiJIU....```
 4. Click the "Check this box ...".

+If you have a test instance (or just another instance) of Home Assistant, you can click the development mode button and fill out a second set of fields.
+As long as this box is checked service calls will go to this other instance.

 # 🎯 How to Use